uihilab/instant-expert/README.md

 The Instant Expert can be initialized in the FAQ mode by providing a URL for an FAQ webpage as the source.
 Due to the cross-origin limitations, a proxy server (CORS Anywhere) needs to be utilized to retrieve the webpage contents.

 If the developer enabled ```downloadModel``` attribute of the Instant Expert element, then the framework will generate a JSON file consisting of the tensor matrix and the Q&A couples.
-This JSON file can be hosted on a server and the URL to access the file can be provided to Instant Expert, as shown [below](#faq-from-a-model-recommended)
+This JSON file can be hosted on a server and the URL to access the file can be provided to Instant Expert, as shown [in section 'FAQ from a Model'](#faq-from-a-model-recommended)

 ```html
 <instant-expert